dogweather/forkful/content/en/c-sharp/data-formats-and-serialization/working-with-yaml.md

   \ data serialization format.
 Programmers often use it for configuration files, inter-\u2026"
 lastmod: '2024-03-13T22:45:00.107831-06:00'
 model: gpt-4-0125-preview
-summary: "YAML, which stands for YAML Ain't Markup Language, is a human-readable data\
+summary: YAML, which stands for YAML Ain't Markup Language, is a human-readable data serialization format.
-  \ serialization format.
-Programmers often use it for configuration files, inter-\u2026"
 title: Working with YAML
 weight: 41
 ---